industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ mypy desdeo/problem/utils.py
 ```

-and the output could look as
+As an example, the output of `mypy` could look like

 ```bash
 desdeo/problem/utils.py:26: error: Argument 1 to "len" has incompatible type "float"; expected "Sized"  [arg-type]